 Welcome to the Graduate Program in Italian at Rutgers, located on the New Brunswick campus.
 Admission to the program usually requires an undergraduate major in Italian, however students from other major areas are encouraged to apply.
 Our graduate students can enroll in either our Master of Arts in Teaching (M.A.T.), Master of Arts (M.A.) or Doctoral program (Ph.D.).
-For more information about the Graduate School - New Brunswick click here .
+For more information about the School of Graduate Studies, click here.

 Our program covers all periods of Italian literature.
 Its strength is sustained by the variety of critical approaches and interdisciplinary perspectives represented by our faculty, who also edit and publish the internationally recognized journal Italian Quarterly.
 In addition to research, the program emphasizes pedagogical training.
 A variety of seminars at the Rutgers World Languages Institute, a special course in pedagogy, and teacher training workshops help prepare graduate students for the classroom.

 Our standard of excellence is maintained by an active and committed graduate student body that organizes biannual conferences and publishes, with the assistance of the faculty, La Fusta, one of the first and most prominent graduate journals at Rutgers University and in the country.

 Complete applications received by January 1st are given priority in financial aid decisions for students matriculating in September.
 Applications received after January 1st may still be considered.